Multi-Repo Analysis

 When [configuration inheritance](/configuration/configuration-inheritance) is enabled, organization-level and repository-level `linked_repositories` settings are merged.
 Repository-level entries take priority: if both levels define the same repository, the repository-level instructions are used.

 After merging, the list is truncated to your plan's limit, with repository-level entries preserved.
+If automatic repository linking is enabled, auto-detected links fill only the remaining slots after manual organization-level and repository-level entries are merged and deduplicated.
 If any repositories are dropped during this process, a warning appears in the review summary showing which repositories were kept and which were skipped.

 ## Plan limits